Skip to Content

 Introduction

-Upgrading a Private Agent from an earlier Private Agent version to a later one usually can be done without uninstalling the prior agent version, as described in minor upgrades below.
+Upgrading a Private Agent from an earlier Private Agent version to a later one usually can be done without uninstalling the prior agent version, as described in Upgrade an Agent below.
+However, when upgrading from a 10.x to an 11.x Windows Private Agent, a complete uninstall of the agent is required.

 Minor Upgrade